x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/recipients/user-mailboxes/convert-mailboxes.md

 ms.prod: exchange-server-it-pro
 localization_priority: Normal
 ms.assetid: dfed045e-a740-4a90-aff9-c58d53592f79
-description: "Summary: Learn about changing a mailbox from one type to another in Exchange Server 2016 or 2019."
+description: "Summary: Learn about changing a mailbox from one type to another in Exchange Server 2016 or Exchange Server 2019."
 ---

 # Convert a mailbox in Exchange Server